 relation-set, in that it lets you write string key/value pairs (in which an empty value removes the key), but with the following differences:

-- there's only one leader-settings bucket per application (not one per unit)
+- there's only one leader-settings bucket per service (not one per unit)

 - only the leader can write to the bucket